zpfreed/styleguide/README.md

 > "Success isn't always about greatness.
 It's about consistency..."

-So let's follow the lead of the People's Champ and keep our code consistent across the board.
+So let's smell what The Rock is cookin' and keep our code consistent across the board.

 ## Guides